Radial head dislocation

 The radius and ulna are bound to each other at both ends at the aptly-named proximal and distal radioulnar joints.
 Akin to the mandible and pelvis, it is difficult to disrupt one side of a ring without also disrupting the other.
 Thus, it is important to ensure that radial head dislocation is truly isolated and not associated with an ulna fracture (the Monteggia fracture-dislocation).

-Plastic deformation of bones is common in paediatric patients.
-Therefore, rather than radial head dislocation being associated with an transverse ulna fracture, the ulna develops a bowing fracture instead.
+Plastic deformation of bones is common in pediatric patients.
+Therefore, rather than radial head dislocation being associated with a transverse ulna fracture, the ulna may instead develop a bowing fracture; the ulnar bow sign is useful to investigate this 4.
 Monteggia fracture-dislocation is uncommon in children, but it is by no means rare 2.

 Dislocation of the radial head is also seen in individuals with neuromuscular disorders and contractures, e.g. cerebral palsy and brachial plexus injuries 1.

-In young children it is important to assess the elbow ossification centres to ensure that no other fractures have occurred, e.g. lateral condylar or epicondylar fracture.
-The mnemonic CRITOE can be used to remember the ossification centres.
+In young children, it is important to assess the elbow ossification centers to ensure that no other fractures have occurred, e.g. lateral condylar or epicondylar fracture.
+The mnemonic CRITOE can be used to remember the ossification centers.